- GAP 200.340, Cost Accounting Standards (CAS) on Sponsored Projects

 Please see GAP 200.011, Fiscal Calendar for information related to Duke's fiscal year structure.

-This GAP reflects the provisions of the UG, which effective as of December 26, 2014, and all awards issued on or after this date must be managed in accordance with its provisions.
+This GAP reflects the provisions of the UG, which effective as of December 26, 2014, and revised as of November 12, 2020, and all awards issued on or after this date must be managed in accordance with its provisions.
 It is important to verify the applicable regulations for an individual award, which may be found in the Award Notice issued by the funding agency.

 These guidelines pertain to federally sponsored projects and should be used as guidance for all sponsors unless specifically addressed in a non-federal sponsor’s policies and/or procedures.